A faster and more precise way to square a gantry

 The gory details

 The process starts with cutting a square block on your machine and measuring the diagonals - we will call them r1 and r2.
-See the formulas below for how to get a value of d from each of them.
-But fear not about the math, a worksheet is available - you just plug in h, r1, r2 and width between sensors and it gives you the dual axis offset
+We use them to create 2 right triangles.
+See the figures and formulas below for how to get a value of d from each of them.
+But fear not about the math, a worksheet is available - you just plug in h, r1, r2 and width between sensors and it gives you the dual axis offset value to enter into your machine settings.
+See below.

 The process